Congratulations on your recent admission to the USC Thornton School of Music!

 International Students – Important Information

 I-20s are issued to international students after the offer of admission has been accepted.
-Immigration documents such as the statement of financial support and letter of sponsorship are required after a student has accepted the offer of admission (submitted Statement of Intent).
+Immigration documents such as the statement of financial support and letter of sponsorship must be submitted after a student has accepted the offer of admission (submitted Statement of Intent).

 If you plan to enroll at USC Thornton, be sure to submit your Statement of Intent as soon as possible so you can begin the I-20 process as soon as possible.
 Details about the process to submit immigration documents and request an I-20 can be found on USC’s I-20 Processing Website, and USC’s Trojan International Checklist.